TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectfirewallwindows.md

     netsh advfirewall set allprofiles state off
     ```

-**Note:** Ensure you enable the firewall back after troubleshooting.
+**Note:** Ensure you re-enable the firewall after troubleshooting.
 A virtual machine reboot is not necessary for this change to take effect.<br>

 ## **Recommended Documents**